Back to posts

 Falsifying example: test_sort_is_always_sorted(lst=[0, 0])

-Example database — Hypothesis stores failing examples and replays them on subsequent test runs, ensuring that known failures are always caught.
+Example database.
+Hypothesis stores failing examples and replays them on subsequent test runs, so known failures are always caught.

 hypothesis write --roundtrip json.dumps json.loads